Mount McLoughlin: Eruptive history

 Mount McLoughlin underwent at least three distinct eruptive phases.
 Early activity at Mount McLoughlin was explosive, and it yielded tephra and pyroclastic rock that built about a third of the overall volume.
 These eruptions also yielded lava flows, but they only occurred on the lower flanks.
 The northwestern flank has volcanic vents that produced lava flows responsible for inundating the Fourbit Creek valley 4 mi from the base of McLoughlin, which extend up to the Big Butte Springs.
 Other lava flows from earlier eruptions reach at least 6 mi from the base of the mountain, a number of which run along the Oregon Route 140 highway.
 One ʻaʻā stream that filled a river valley for 6 mi in length moved from an elevation of 5000 ft to 3000 ft, though it was thin, with more than 2.5 mi of its length being less than 500 ft in width.

 A second eruptive stage was characterized by large lava flows, which covered the inner pyroclastic core with basaltic andesite.
 These thin lava flows formed a shell around the loosely compacted pyroclastic interior.
 The third stage of development consisted of floods of blocky lava erupting from below the summit and more fluid lavas erupting from basal fissures, mostly confined to the south slope.

-North Squaw Tip and South Squaw Tip on McLoughlin's west flank now mark the site of the two major blocky flow vents.
+Wilámxa Tip and Máalsi Tip on McLoughlin's west flank now mark the site of the two major blocky flow vents.
 There are two smaller vents as well.
 The entire third stage is thought to have happened after the last Pleistocene glaciers in the area had melted, due to a general lack of weathering and fresh appearance of the solidified lava.
 The freshest lava flows at Mount McLoughlin occur on the southern and western flanks of the mountain, and they are thought to be between 30,000 and 20,000 years old.